-Raleigh should consider including a definition for greenways and greenway trails in the UDO to promote alignment of the City as a whole and the PRCR Department, and any planning documents generated by the department including the Greenway Master Plan Update.
+Raleigh should consider including a definition for greenways and greenway trails in the UDO to promote alignment between PRCR and other City agencies, and continuity in planning documents generated by the department following the Greenway Master Plan Update.
 Definitions of greenway trails and corridors should align across the UDO, Comprehensive Plan, and PRCR Department planning documents.
-Unlike the UDO and Comprehensive Plan, PRCR planning documents currently do not limit greenway placement to floodprone areas and their provided definitions for greenways and greenway trails does not include language specifying that they are placed only in floodplains.
-Modifying the UDO and Comprehensive Plan language in this way will better align with the community and PRCR Department vision for the Capital Area Greenway System, one that promotes environmental stewardship while providing recreational opportunities and addressing transportation needs for all the City's residents and visitors.
-Updating the UDO language, in particular, is significant in ensuring that the greenway system meets user needs.
+Unlike the UDO and Comprehensive Plan, PRCR planning documents currently do not limit greenway placement to flood-prone areas, and the agency's provided definitions for greenways and greenway trails do not include language specifying that they are placed only in floodplains.
+Modifying the UDO and Comprehensive Plan language in this way will better align with the community and PRCR Department vision for the Capital Area Greenway System.
+This vision promotes environmental stewardship while providing recreational opportunities and addressing transportation needs for all the City's residents and visitors.

+Updating the UDO language in particular is significant in ensuring that the greenway system meets user needs.
 The definition should consider street-side or urban trails specifically in the UDO and highlight a department such as PRCR or Transportation as the entity responsible for design standards and specifications.

-The PRCR Department should consider changes to funding that establishes more dedicated annual funds to maintain and enhance the existing system while strategically implementing new greenway trails and corridors.
-Funding considerations include:
+The PRCR Department should consider changes to funding that establishe more dedicated annual funds to maintain and enhance the existing system while strategically implementing new greenway trails and corridors.
+The PRCR Department may consider the following funding considerations:

-- Increase in annual funding from the general fund that corresponds to a per capita investment, proposed greenway miles, active transportation mode split, or some other quantifiable measure; - Establish specific capital improvement project funds that are reserved for greenway development; - Continue to leverage transportationrelated federal, state, and local grant opportunities in collaboration with the City's Transportation Department; - Explore partnership opportunities with nonprofit organizations and private foundations to aide in greenway funding;
+- Increase annual funding from the general fund that corresponds to a per capita investment, proposed greenway miles, active transportation mode split, or some other quantifiable measure - Establish specific capital improvement project funds that are reserved for greenway development - Continue to leverage transportationrelated federal, state, and local grant opportunities in collaboration with the

+City's Transportation Department

-- Consider establishing a Municipal Service District (pursuant to N.C.
-GS § 160A-536 (b)) in collaboration with other City Departments for Downtown Revitalization that could include trail development for bicycle and pedestrian use to connect nearby destinations such as Dix Park into Downtown Raleigh; - Consider utilizing tax increment financing for greenway development; - Assess the amount provided each year in the general fund and determine the gap in reaching maintenance needs, particularly as additional greenway trail construction is pursued; - Implement a penny tax specifically for greenway development and/or maintenance; - Establish a dedicated budget for trail reconstruction and maintenance: - Consider eliminating the 10% open amenity area requirement for development along greenway trails in favor of a fee-in-lieu program to pay for greenway maintenance and reconstruction; and - Coordinate maintenance, and associated funding for maintenance, with the City's Department of Transportation.
+- Explore partnership opportunities with nonprofit organizations and private foundations to aide in greenway funding - Consider establishing a Municipal Service District (pursuant to N.C.
+GS § 160A-536 (b)) in collaboration with other City Departments for Downtown Revitalization that could include trail development for bicycle and pedestrian use to connect nearby destinations such as Dix Park into Downtown Raleigh - Consider using tax increment financing for greenway development - Assess the amount provided each year in the general fund and determine the gap in reaching maintenance needs, particularly as additional greenway trail construction is pursued - Implement a penny tax specifically for greenway development and/or maintenance - Establish a dedicated budget for trail reconstruction and maintenance - Consider eliminating the 10% open amenity area requirement for development along greenway trails in favor of a fee-in-lieu program to pay for greenway maintenance and reconstruction - Coordinate maintenance, and associated funding for maintenance, with the City's Department of Transportation